robojones/z1/README.md

 ### Restart

 You can restart your app to apply updates or changes to your `package.json`.
+The restart process will be gapless and no requests will be refused.
 Just type the following command:

 ```
 z1 restart homepage 3000